dlebauer/intro-python/README.md

   4. how can you make the alien say 'Eek!'?

-## Lesson 7:
+## Lesson 7: Sounds and Color

-Today we continued working through the pgzero tutorials - and learned how to get the alien to make a sound Answers to questions in todays class are below.
+Today we continued working through the pgzero tutorials - and learned how to get the alien to make a sound

+Here is the code from the end of today's lesson that includes the sound response, red background, and following functionality: https://github.com/dlebauer/intro-python/blob/master/lesson_7_alien_eep.py

+Answers to questions in todays class:

 1. What is that IDE some students were using that looked so much easier to use than PyCharm or Spyder?
   - I just learned about this last week - it is called 'Mu' and it is designed specifically to make it easier to learn (by hiding all of the fancy stuff that PyCharm and Spyder offer).
 It is pre-configured for learning with pgzero!!!